react-native-community/discussions-and-proposals/proposals/0000-accessibilityapis-lists.md

 This proposal adds new accessibility roles for supporting lists as well as new APIs for describing size of lists,nth item in the list etc.,

 This addresses Issues [2578](https://github.com/microsoft/react-native-windows/issues/2578) and [2579](https://github.com/microsoft/react-native-windows/issues/2579) from react-native-windows.
+An implementation of the same can be tracked through [this PR](https://github.com/microsoft/react-native-windows/pull/2743).

 ## Basic example

-React Native developers can now describe lists, listitems, size of lists, nth item in the list etc., to assistive technologies using simple code as shown below:
+React Native developers can use these new APIs to describe lists, listitems, size of lists, nth item in the list etc., to assistive technologies using simple code as shown below:

 ```
 <FlatList